Funding & Installations

 When the work is done you should find that everything has been left neat and tidy, holes are sealed with silicone and the ground outside has been reinstated as close as possible to its original state.

-Our standard installation service covers all installations at whatever distance is necessary except for those which meet any one of the criteria listed in Standard and Non-Standard Installations Guide.
-Installations will be undertaken by an HBL (Hampshire Broadband Limited) apointed contractor.
+Our standard installation service covers nearly all installations except for those which exceed the Standard Installation criteria as listed in Standard and Non-Standard Installations Guide.
+In the event a particular installation is Non-Standard, HCB will undertake the installation at a pre-agreed bespoke cost.
+All installations will be undertaken by an HCB appointed contractor, occasionally with customer assistance by agreement.